felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

       -- Create a response from the persisted argument: pure .
 Right $ User { userName = user, userId = userId }
 ```

-From an approachability standpoint, it is now quite easy to understand how this
-works and how to use the function.

-When calling `createNewUser` we now simply provide the `insertNewUser` function
-partially applied with a database.

 ## Solving the problem at scale
 So here's the problem with the above solution: while it does work, it doesn't